eoinkelly/ember-runloop-handbook/README.md

   callback) pair to this array.
 * Ember does now know **exactly** when it will get a chance to execute this future work (Javascript might be busy doing something else)
-* Each time it checks for future it executes all the functions whose timestamps are in the past
-* So the X API functions are creative in their creation of timestamps to achieve what they want.
+* Each time it checks the timers queue it executes all the functions whose timestamps are in the past so the future work API functions are creative in their creation of timestamps to achieve what they want.
 * When Ember does find some pairs on the _future work queue_ that should be executed it creates a new runloop for those functions (using `Ember.run`) and schedules each function onto the `actions` queue.